Myths Part 2: The Science Behind Kratom Strains

-• There’s only one species of the “kratom” tree, formally known as mitragyna speciosa.
-In short, all “strains” come from the same plant
+• There’s only one species of the kratom tree, which is formally known as Mitragyna speciosa.
+Different strains don’t come from different species of trees.

-• Kratom leaves can have different vein colors when they’re on the tree, but the color associated with most kratom products is the result of different harvesting and curing processes
+• Kratom leaves can have different vein colors when they’re on the tree, but the color in the name of kratom products is associated with harvesting and curing processes, not the color of the leaf vein.

-• Kratom has over 40 alkaloids, but individual products will vary by alkaloids and quantity
+• Kratom has over 40 alkaloids, and individual kratom products will naturally vary in alkaloid composition based on geographic variation, seasonal changes, and other environmental factors.

 There’s an ongoing debate among botanists about the proper way to classify plants.
 The controversy is hundreds of years old and is centered around the naming of wild vs cultivated plants.